Vishesh1298/Vishesh1298/README.md

 # 💫 About Me:
 Software engineering intern at Ericsson with strong programming skills in Java, C++, and good knowledge of object-oriented design principles.
 Passion for Software Engineering and Embedded Software Development.
 Demonstrated technical innovation in projects like an Autonomous Drone, Weather Station, and Home Automation system.
-A motivated, adaptable team player ready to excel in a technical role.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/vishesh-kapoor/)